 There are a large number of FRS radio models available from long-established companies such as Motorola, Midland and Uniden.
 Newer companies such as Radioddity, Retevis and Wouxun also offer FRS radios.
 If you are purchasing an FRS radio for neighborhood use and do not intend to acquire a GMRS license, be sure to check that the radio is FCC-certified as FRS-only.

-As of January, 2022, the following FRS radios are examples that can work well for community group use.
+As of January, 2023, the following FRS radios are examples that can work well for community group use.
 You can spend more money for more features, but with the limits on power established by the FCC they should all have about the same range.
-Most of these can be found on Amazon.com and some at retailers such as REI or Big-5 Sporting Goods.
+Most of these can be found online and some at retailers such as REI or Big-5 Sporting Goods.

 Some FRS radios only come with rechargeable battery packs.
 While great for keeping batteries out of the landfill, if the power is out for an extended period you may not be able to recharge them.
 Therefore it is best to select a radio that has both a rechargeable battery pack -and- that also allows standard AAA or AA batteries to be used.
 It is a good idea for every family to have at least 2 FRS radios and plenty of fresh batteries on-hand.

 Note that the GENOAK-recommended GMRS radios also communicate with FRS radios on all channels, so if you have a GMRS radio such as the Wouxun KG-805G/KG-905G (and an FCC GMRS license) then you can talk with others in your neighborhood who are using their FRS radios.

 1. Motorola T402